 Security is one of the strong points of Blockchain.
 However, there have been several securityrelated issues and attacks on blockchain-based systems.
-A research study [23] analyses the security aspects of blockchain systems.
-The study links different kinds of security risks to the various components of blockchain such as consensus mechanism, smart contract applications, transaction verification process, public-key encryption scheme, blockchain application development related flaws, etc. [23].
-Though there is a very low likelihood of most of these vulnerabilities, these vulnerabilities have been exploited by attackers oftentimes in the past and might cause a bigger financial risk in the case of Fintech application of Blockchain or in the exploitation of smart contracts, etc. Research by Luu et al. [25] identified that 8833 out of 19366 (which is around 46%) Ethereum contracts are vulnerable to attacks.
+A research study (Li et al., 2017) analyses the security aspects of blockchain systems.
+The study links different kinds of security risks to the various components of blockchain such as consensus mechanism, smart contract applications, transaction verification process, public-key encryption scheme, blockchain application development related flaws, etc. (Li et al., 2017).
+Though there is a very low likelihood of most of these vulnerabilities, these vulnerabilities have been exploited by attackers oftentimes in the past and might cause a bigger financial risk in the case of Fintech application of Blockchain or in the exploitation of smart contracts, etc. Research by Luu et al. (Luu et al., 2016) identified that 8833 out of 19366 (which is around 46%) Ethereum contracts are vulnerable to attacks.
 The vulnerable smart contracts may cause big challenges and financial losses.
 The publicly reported financial losses, linked to blockchain-related security issues, account for worth billions of dollars.
 Therefore, it is worth considering if cryptocurrencies and other blockchain-based Fintech are worth the risk or not.